Clojure-Intro-Course/UsabilityStudy/Clojure.md

 (sum-squares -1 2) ; results in 5
 ```
-Just like in Racket, variable and function names may contain letters, digits, dashes, some punctuation symbols (`?` and `!`).
+Just like in Racket, variable and function names may contain letters, digits, dashes, and some punctuation symbols (`?` and `!`).
 The names are case-sensitive.

 See documentation on [def](https://clojuredocs.org/clojure.core/def) and [defn](https://clojuredocs.org/clojure.core/defn)